NickeManarin/ScreenToGif/ScreenToGif/Readme.md

 ## What's new?
 (Version 2.16)

 • Added FFmpeg as an optional encoder for Apng.
-• Updated the German, X and X translations.
+• Updated the German and Russian translations.

 ### Fixed:

 ♦ A message about a missing FFmpeg instance was not clickable.
 ♦ When loading images, if those images were not in the correct format, the app would not encode properly as apng.
+♦ There was an issue with one of the numerical input fields not working as expected (with numbers being typed).

 ### Known Bugs: